Fluoride isn't just for children.

 You also can give yourself a fluoride treatment at home every day.
 These treatments are usually prescription gels.
 The fluoride in them ranges from 1,000 parts per million to 5,000 parts per million.
 Your dentist can prescribe these treatments based on your particular needs and risk of dental decay.

 Talk to your dentist to determine your risk of dental decay.
-You can reduce this risk by:
+You can reduce this risk in several ways:

 People can keep their teeth for much longer than was previously possible.
 The use of fluoride and good oral hygiene practices can ensure that your teeth remain healthy as you age.